EricBrown3/pipelines/update/README.md

 Primitive data structure, a "pipeline".

-## Dependencies
+## Dependency
-In traditional entity component system, there is no concept of stages, only groups of systems which have similar dependencies.
-However, these groups can only communicate their dependencies through entities using "system state" components.
-This is obtuse, inefficient (causes queries/ selectors to re-run), and dirties world state with execution state.
-The end result is a difficult to maintain program loop.

-by creating an explicit pipeline of stages with params and results, we keep execution state out of world state, and allows users to determine dependencies between stage in an orthogonal way.
+By allowing stages to produce params (which are used by nested pipelines), we allows users to determine dependencies between stages in a straightfoward and orthogonal way.

+Dependencies are implicitly defined through their order.

+Instead of sorting and groups, we define pipelines and stages.
+Instead of queries, we define params.

 ## Seperation of Concerns
 With traditional ECS, there is only one monolithic data structure, the "world".